Safety

 Call Before You Dig!

-In portions of Middle Georgia, Jointly Owned Natural Gas provides natural gas to approximately 5000 consumers through a network of underground distribution lines.
+In portions of Middle Georgia, Mid-State Energy provides natural gas to approximately 5000 consumers through a network of underground distribution lines.
 Main gas lines, typically 2 to 4 inch in diameter, branch into individual service lines which are typically ½ to 1 inch in diameter and buried 12 to 18 inches below ground.

 To protect you and others in our communities, federal and state government, along with your utility provider have made safety a high priority.
 Any time you excavate or move earth in any way, you are required to “Call Before You Dig” by simply dialing 811 at least 48 hours before beginning any and all digging.
 When you call Georgia 811, they will contact all utility owners who will locate and mark all buried utilities on or near your property, so you can safely dig and prevent a potentially hazardous situation.
 Failure to use the 811 system is a known contributor to pipeline incidents or accidents.
 Calling before you dig can prevent a costly or even deadly mistake.
 Visit Georgia811.com for more information.